I’m interested in becoming accredited

 - adequately demonstrate, through the conduct of business and/or services, the appropriate compliance under the Agreement for access to the Service.

-In assessing these criteria, the ACIC considers whether your organisation, including its Directors and key personnel, has ever been:
+In assessing these criteria, we consider whether your organisation, including your Directors and key personnel, has ever been:

-- bankrupt, applied to take the benefit of a law for the benefit of bankrupt or insolvent debtors, colluded with his or her creditors, or assigned his or her remuneration for the benefit of creditors
+- bankrupt, applied to take the benefit of a law for the benefit of bankrupt or insolvent debtors, colluded with their creditors, or assigned their remuneration for the benefit of creditors

 - disqualified from managing corporations under Part 2D.6 of the Corporations Act 2001